 MARK GARLICK / SCIENCE PHOTO LIBRARY MARK GARLICK / SCIENCE PHOTO LIBRARY

 Dwarf planet orbits.
-Diagram of the Solar System, showing the orbits of the four outer planets (Jupiter, Saturn, Uranus and Neptune, green) and three dwarf planets (yellow).
+Diagram of the Solar System, showing the orbits of the four outer planets (Jupiter, Saturn, Uranus and Neptune, green), three dwarf planets (yellow) and ten candidate dwarf planets (brown).
 A dwarf planet is an object that fails to dominate its orbit around the Sun (unlike a true planet), but which still has an independent orbit (unlike moons), and is large enough to be spherical due to gravity.
 The three dwarf planets are: Ceres (in the asteroid belt), and Pluto and Eris (both in the Kuiper Belt).
-There are numerous candidate dwarf planets in the Kuiper Belt, some of which are shown in image R300/293.
-For a labelled version of this diagram, see image R300/294.
+The candidate dwarf planets (all in the Kuiper Belt) are: 2003 EL61, Orcus, Sedna, 2005 FY9, Quaoar, Ixion, 2002 TX300, Varuna, 2002 TC302 and 2002 UX25.
+For an unlabelled version of this diagram, see R300/293.

 Model release not required.
 Property release not required.